 We offer refill pouches for our Hand Wash and Bath Foam, as well as refillable lipstick cartridges.
 Additionally, our Mineral Foundation and Setting Powder can be refilled with our innovative compostable pouches.

-Our empty products return initiative ensures that products, such as our Illuma, Lip Glazes, Fixing Gel Mascara and Extension Fibres, whose packaging cannot yet be widely recycled by local councils can be given a new lease of life through our recycling partners.
+Our empty products return initiative ensures that products, such as our Body Smooth, Illuma, Lip Glazes, Fixing Gel Mascara and Extension Fibres, whose packaging cannot yet be widely recycled by local councils can be given a new lease of life through our recycling partners.
 We incentivise customers to support this initiative by offering a free product for every five empty products of that type sent back.

-This year, even though the majority of our sun care packaging is widely recyclable in household recycling streams, we introduced a new returns scheme for our entire sun care range.
+Even though the majority of our sun care packaging is widely recyclable in household recycling streams, we introduced a new returns scheme for our entire sun care range.
 This is to encourage customers to take their empty sun care products home with them when they’re out and about or at the beach.